Uptown Church Logo

 What to Expect

-Our facility is located on the corner of Wilson and Clifton, across the street from Truman College.
+OUR CHURCH IS LOCATED ON THE CORNER OF WILSON AND CLIFTON, ACROSS THE STREET FROM TRUMAN COLLEGE.
 You can enter directly on Wilson Ave (1134 W Wilson), just west of Clifton Ave.
-Our space is ADA compliant and accessible for individuals with physical disabilities.
+Our facility is ADA compliant and accessible for individuals with physical disabilities.

 Falk family photo